At Miller Vein

-Michael E. Lulenski, M.D. joined the Miller Vein team of
+Dr. Michael E. Lulenski joined the Miller Vein team of

-Lulenski trained under the tutelage of Jeffrey H. Miller, M.D.
-"He was
+Lulenski trained under the tutelage of Dr. Miller.

 the best resident in IR I every had!
 I could trust him to perform

-procedures from the very beginning to the completion of a case," says
+procedures from the very beginning to the completion of a case," Dr. Miller said.

-"Dr. Lu," as patients know him, received his bachelors in science
+"Dr. Lu," as patients know him, received his bachelor of science

-degree at the University of Arizona in 1992 graduating with honors.
+degree at the University of Arizona in 1992 and graduated with honors.
 Dr.

-Hospital in Ireland and his 4th year at Beth Israel Hospital in New
+Hospital in Ireland and his fourth year at Beth Israel Hospital in New

 outstanding patient care.
-Following residency, Dr. Lulenski’s interest
+Following his residency, Dr. Lulenski’s interest

 In 2004, prior to joining the elite group of physicians at